umbraco/UmbracoDocs/Tutorials/Creating-a-Custom-Dashboard/index-v10.md

 Here's an overview of the steps that will be covered:

-- Setting up the dashboard plugin
+- setting up the dashboard plugin
-- Writing a basic Welcome Message view
+- writing a basic Welcome Message view
-- Configure the Custom Welcome Dashboard to be displayed
+- configure the Custom Welcome Dashboard to be displayed
-- Adding styles
+- adding styles
-- Adding an AngularJS controller
+- adding an AngularJS controller
-- Display the current user's name in our welcome message
+- display the current user's name in our welcome message
-- Display the current user's recent updates
+- display the current user's recent updates
-- Create a shortcut button to add a new blog post
+- create a shortcut button to add a new blog post
 - You can do anything...

 ### Prerequisites